mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 Starting from this Console release the configuration of Fast Data projections from the Console _Advanced Section_ is considered deprecated.
 From now onward we strongly recommend using only the Console pages dedicated to Fast Data in the design section.
-Consequently, please consider verifying whether any of your project is using such section to define Fast Data projections and migrate them to the supported page.
+Consequently, please consider verifying whether any of your projects are using the such section to define Fast Data projections and migrate them to the supported page.

 Below is reported a screenshot of the section that is going to be deprecated: